The Papua Blog

 Both Batik Air and Sriwijaya Air achieve good punctuality ratings.

 Lion Air is the largest airline in Indonesia and flies to many destinations.
+With an unrivaled network, you often have no choice but to fly with Lion Air.
 Lion Air is a low-cost carrier.
 There is no service on board, many services are charged extra and punctuality is not very good.
-Delays of 1-2 hours are not uncommon and should be planned for.
+Delays are frequent, and flight schedules and departure times are sometimes changed at very short notice.